#1 - From Forest Resources to Photography: My Conservation Journey

 Photography allows me to translate my love for people, places, and the planet into something tangible; something that invites us all to look a little closer and care a little more.

-#2 - Photographing Wildlife with Respect: My Approach to Ethical Wildlife Photography
+#2 - Photographing Wildlife with Respect

 There’s a unique kind of magic in photographing wild animals.
 That brief eye contact, the golden-hour stillness, the thrill of watching nature unfold on its own terms.
 But the magic should never come at the expense of the animal or its habitat.
+With my background in conservation, I approach wildlife photography with intention and care.
+Here’s how I ensure that every photo I take is rooted in respect:

-Let Wildlife Stay Wild
+1. Let Wildlife Stay Wild

 I don’t bait animals, chase them, or get too close.
 If an animal changes its behavior or seems unsettled, I step away.
 No photo is worth causing stress or harm.

-Use Thoughtful Gear
+2. Use Thoughtful Gear

 I use long lenses to keep a respectful distance, and I rely on natural light or quiet settings instead of flash.
 The goal is to capture, not disturb.

-Learn Before You Shoot
+3. Learn Before You Shoot

 Understanding the species I photograph helps me recognize signs of stress, avoid sensitive times like nesting or breeding seasons, and choose the right moments to observe.

-Leave No Trace
+4. Leave No Trace

 I never leave behind trash, trampled vegetation, or gear marks.
 In fact, I often pick up litter while I’m out photographing.
 Respecting nature means leaving it as I found it or better.